 The specific role of fund administrator is not regulated in Andorra.
-The only legal reference on fund accounting and the activities of a registrar/transfer agent related to Andorran collective investment schemes, is the provision of the functions by Andorran management companies and the delegation of functions to third parties.
+The only legal reference to fund accounting and the activities of a registrar/transfer agent related to Andorran collective investment schemes, is the provision on the functions of Andorran management companies and the delegation of those functions to third parties.